-I must say that on other occasions that I have climbed it, I have found the cold and the wind simply lower and harsher than on the aforementioned date, with quite uneventful results to report.
+I must say that on other occasions that I have climbed it, I have found the cold and the wind simply harsher than on the aforementioned date, with quite uneventful results to report.

 That day I went up with a client from the central american country of Costa Rica, a 42 year-old who had never ever set foot outside his country and who had never seen or stepped on snow or ice before.

 Just 5 days before, on the 13th, we had set foot on top of Iztaccihuatl volcano, which at 5200 metres, is a rather brisk and long trek, but with no considerable snow or ice fields to traverse and no technical nor tricky conditions to ascend and descend.

 On that hike, my client proved to be quite up to the task in the aerobic department, thus, I considered, he was ready and acclimatized for Pico de Orizaba.

 Without further needed description of the uneventful events that took us up to the snow line, we found ourselves ascending the glacier (after having given him quick lessons on cramponing and self-arrest glacier techniques), and we came to a point about 200 vertical metres from the summit when my assessment of the snow pack conditions had changed, and it was no longer safe to continue with a rookie and neophyte like himself.

 Fearing a fall on his behalf (as I was well aware that his cramponing and ice axe use left a lot to be desired, especially in those conditions), I instructed him that it was time to go down since it was unsafe to continue, the summit would have to wait for another occasion.
 To which he hesitatingly agreed.